 Parent and carer resources

-Here are some quick and easy things you can do to help:
+Here are some quick and easy things that you can do to help:

-• Put aside some time, whenever it works best for you, to talk through elements of the training.
+• Talk about travel training - put aside some time, whenever it works best for you, to talk through elements of the training.
 You can do this in short bite-sized chunks using our helpful factsheets.
 You'll find these in the training section below.

-We've designed these resources to support you.
-They'll give you ideas to encourage your son or daughter to improve on existing knowledge or prepare for further training from the TITAN team.
+We've designed the resources below to support you.
+They'll give you ideas to encourage your young person to improve their knowledge or prepare for further training from the TITAN team.

-You can also use them individually to work on skills you may feel will benefit your son or daughter, or use them all together in the recommended order.
+You can also use them individually to work on skills that may help your young person or use them all together in the recommended order.

 Learning to become more independent can be an anxious time, so cover as much as you feel comfortable with.

-Don’t try and cover everything all in one go.
-Break each factsheet down in way that works for your son or daughter and you.
+Don't try and cover everything all in one go.
+Break each factsheet down in a way that works for your young person and you.
 Remember, small steps make big changes!

 Help to support your child's travel training